jpype-project/jpype/doc/userguide.rst

 Where the process interaction is stateful and thus we need to see what events lead up to a failure, JPype provides a tracing mode.
 To enable tracing recompile JPype with the ``--enable-tracing`` mode set.
-It will then write out every call along with the object addresses and exceptions that occured through out JPype.
+It will then write out every call along with the object addresses and exceptions that occurred through out JPype.
 This is keyed to macros that appear at the front and back of each JPype call which correspond to a try catch block capturing the address.